Blue Meanies (Yellow Submarine): The Chief Blue Meanie

 Later in the film, the Meanies kidnap The Beatles' friend and comrade, Jeremy Hillary Boob, also known as the "Nowhere Man".
-After the Beatles finally arrive in Pepperland, the Chief Blue Meanie is incensed when he sees the hills and trees returning to their proper colors at the sound of their music; he sends his fiercest weapon, "the Dreadful Flying Glove", after the heroes.
+After the Beatles finally arrive in Pepperland, the Chief Blue Meanie is incensed when he sees the hills and trees returning to their proper colours at the sound of their music; he sends his fiercest weapon, "the Dreadful Flying Glove", after the heroes.
 The Glove is thwarted by The Beatles' song "All You Need Is Love", and the Meanies flee, knocking over the Chief in the process.

 In a final, petty attempt at retribution, the Chief threatens to tear the newly-freed Nowhere Man into little pieces.
 However, he is thwarted by Jeremy's poetry and magic, sprouting roses from his nose and body.
 He flees with the rest of his army, unsure what to do now that "it's no longer a blue world"; Max suggests they flee to Argentina (a reference to the Nazis fleeing to Argentina after World War II).
 However, Jeremy's roses cause The Chief to have a change of heart, so he embraces the word "yes" and takes on the title "His Newness".
 He concedes defeat and decides to "mix" with The Beatles and the Pepperlanders.
 While Pepperland's Blue Meanies appear to have become peaceful, at the very end of the film, when The Beatles appear in the flesh to the audience, John says that "newer and bluer Meanies have been sighted within the vicinity of this theatre".